carenaudo/Menipy/README.md

    shown in the parameter panel.
    Automatic mode detects the two vertical edges of the needle using Canny edge detection and a Hough transform to measure their separation.

+## Image Processing

+Segmented masks are cleaned with morphological operations and reduced to the largest external contour.
+This ensures internal artifacts do not affect volume or fitting calculations.